himanshu007-creator/AMZN-1.0.1/README.md

 ## Findings in existing website
 ### Pros
 1. Website have a decent theme and less/no animations make loading time fast
-2. Website fully goes with teh concept of an OTT platform's website , going well with teh dark theme, with a tough of <a href="https://www.schemecolor.com/amazon-prime-blue-logo-color-scheme.php">amazon's iconic blue</a>
+2. Website fully goes with the concept of an OTT platform's website , going well with the dark theme, with a tough of <a href="https://www.schemecolor.com/amazon-prime-blue-logo-color-scheme.php">amazon's iconic blue</a>
 3. Website is great in terms of responsivity its really awesome.
 Things start to get affected after 294px(the signup button begins to snip).

 ### Cons